 Ok back to the Horseshoe Meadows climb -this is one beast of a climb.
 20+ miles and over 6,000 feet of gain!!
 And it’s not just the vertical gain, but the grade just kicks up and is unrelenting.
 When you first see the switchbacks they are awe inspiring.
 They are so far off in the distance and yet they still look massive.
 See below.

-Half way up the mountain, the perfect climbing weather I had enjoyed was turning out to be a scorcher!
+Half way up the mountain, the perfect climbing weather I had enjoyed earlier in the day was turning out to be a scorcher– over 95F!
 I was only carrying three bottles– two on the bike and one in my jersey pocket.
 I was conserving my fluids for the 20+ mile climb.
 Now a little insight into the way my mind works– I’m too hard on myself and I always think a climb should be done in one shot– that means no stopping.
 And that rule applies whether it’s 2 miles or 22 miles.
-But I was starting to feel the cumulative effects of being on the second major climb and only having had 4 bottles up to that point.
+But I was starting to feel the cumulative effects of being on the second major climb and only having had 4 bottles in the last three hours.
 I pulled over and took 5 minutes to cool down.
 The shade felt great and although I wanted and needed to stay longer I had to keep moving.
 There is always this little voice that says “GET BACK ON THE BIKE!”
-I summited but couldn’t find an elevation sign so here is what I have for proof that I was there 😉 You have to be prepared to be on a climb for at least 2 hours (if you can climb at 10 mph which most of us can’t) and then descend at least another 30 minutes with fluids and/or solid fuels for a round trip of at least 2.5 – 3 hours of very intense climbing and descending in the heat of June!
+When I reached the summit I couldn’t find an elevation sign so here is what I have for proof that I was there 😉 You have to be prepared to be on a climb for at least 2 hours (if you can climb at 10 mph which most of us can’t) and then descend at least another 30 minutes with fluids and/or solid fuels for a round trip of at least 2.5 – 3 hours of very intense climbing and descending in the heat of June!

 A description of the Whitney Portal-